-You want bigger muscles?
-Then it’s imperative to be narrow-focused on stimulating those muscles to get BIGGER.
+If you want bigger muscles then it’s imperative to have a solid hypertrophy workout routine for stimulating those muscles to get BIGGER.

 When you train for hypertrophy, or the increase and growth of muscle cells, you want to have a clear cut path on how to do so.